 Many taxpayers got an unpleasant surprise last April when they found they hadn’t withheld enough, and they got a big tax bill.
 To avoid unwanted surprises, make sure that withholding and estimated tax payments are enough to avoid penalties and interest to the IRS.
 Do that by covering 110% of your previous year’s income tax liability or 90% of your current-year liability.

-At ML&R Wealth Management, we have several advisors that can help.
-Contact us to learn more.
+At ML&R Wealth Management, we have several Austin financial advisors who can help with personalized year-end tax planning tips.
+Contact us to schedule a free consultation.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
 Click here to sign up!